puzzlehq/wheres_alex/README.md

 **1. Guarantees on privacy of data** <br />
 In private/public ZKP blockchains like Aleo, your data is guaranteed to be private to other players in the game as long as they don't have your private keys and that the smart contract/program functions don't reveal your data to others.

-This alleviates the concern that the game is rigged because you have guarantees your information is hidden and can verify yourself.
+This alleviates the concern that the game is rigged because you have guarantees your information is hidden from other players/house and you can verify yourself onchain.

 <br />